 The result is a set of standardized information systems that are directly interoperable.
 These compatible master data representations enforce data integrity among these now directly interoperable information systems.

 Now that information systems are being designed to be compatible, they’re able to share their data directly.
 As defined by Bobby Roberts, “Interoperability is real-time data exchange between systems without middleware.”

 For our team at Maxxphase, direct interoperability among multiple information systems is achieved without middleware or data transformations, as suggested by Roberts.
 However, data is never exchanged between directly interoperable information systems.
 Instead, data is seamlessly shared, in place, with the data from any compatible information systems.

 Maxxphase Data Compatibility Standards are a purely design-based solution that is the catalyst to moving information technology away from current integration methods and into the bright future of direct interoperability.

 The end of the data integration era is nearing.
-Thanks to Maxxphase Data Compatibility, businesses can create true direct interoperability throughout their organization, throughout an industry, and even across industries.
+Thanks to Maxxphase Data Compatibility, businesses can create true direct data interoperability throughout their organization, throughout an industry, and even across industries.

 With the transition to direct interoperability, organizations will be able to share unlimited business information and intelligence, finding unprecedented business agility, streamlined IT, strengthened strategic partnerships, and much more.

-The real difference between data integration and direct interoperability is simple—it’s Maxxphase.
+The real difference between data integration and direct data interoperability is simple—it’s Maxxphase.
 Contact us today to put data interoperability into action for your business.